Piyush987/Graph-DB/README.md

 # Graph-DB
-Switch from a RDBMS to GraphDB using Neo4j
+Translating an RDBMS Schema to Graph